am-eskandari/comp7005-termproject-group03/README.md

+Here's the updated README to align with the changes made in the CLI and how the delay time is now measured in milliseconds:

+---

 # Reliable Communication Protocol Using UDP

 This project implements a **reliable communication protocol** using UDP, addressing challenges like packet loss and delays.
 It includes: